The MSLS learning journey combines several elements to help you learn about, respond to and create change in complex systems.

 In the Strategic Planning for Sustainability course (7.5 ECTS) we will focus on theories and methods for strategic management of an organization, specifically as regards management for strategic sustainable development.

-The course Leadership in Complexity (10 ECTS) runs throughout the whole programme.
+The course Leading in Complexity (10 ECTS) runs throughout the whole programme.
 We will focus on theoretical foundations for leadership in complexity as well as developing abilities and skills in this regard.

 Upon successful completion of the degree, a Master’s of Science (One Year) in Strategic Leadership Towards Sustainability will be granted.